Jesse Squire

 Accomplished technical professional with more than twenty-five years of diverse experience in various roles involving the architecture, development, delivery, and management of software products and the teams that deliver them.

 Recognized as one of Microsoft’s experts in Azure Messaging client patterns and a leader in cross-language SDK development.
-Authored and led libraries that serve as foundational components for much of Microsoft’s Azure cloud and many customer-facing services, including Xbox, Microsoft 365, and Dynamics, as well as third-party applications such as large portions of OpenAI’s workload.
-Work spans cloud messaging, AI-driven developer tooling, and strategic leadership across Microsoft and the open-source ecosystem.
+Authored and led libraries that serve as foundational components for Microsoft products and services including Azure, Xbox, Microsoft 365, and Dynamics, as well as major partners including OpenAI.
+Engineering owner of the official OpenAI SDK for .NET.
+Work spans messaging and distributed systems, AI-driven developer tooling, and strategic leadership across Microsoft and the open-source ecosystem.

-• Ecosystem impact: My work enables critical workloads across Microsoft’s services and customer applications, including OpenAI, delivering the reliability and performance required at hyperscale.
+Ecosystem impact: My work enables critical workloads across Microsoft and major partners including OpenAI, delivering the reliability and performance required at hyperscale.

 Skills